womanonrails/womanonrails.com/_i18n/en/_posts/2018-11-25-refactoring-part2.md

 end
 ```

-You can find new version of code <a href="https://github.com/womanonrails/poker/blob/4896498a348db52d5c884a522a132eae5b2c4f60/lib/poker/hand.rb" title="Code after 8th step of refactoring" target="_blank" rel="nofollow noopener noreferrer">here</a>
+You can find new version of code [here](https://github.com/womanonrails/poker/blob/4896498a348db52d5c884a522a132eae5b2c4f60/lib/poker/hand.rb "Code after 8th step of refactoring").

 ## Stats:
 - **LOC**  - 80